Most people know how to handle a dead battery.

 Spark Plugs Appear Black

-As you might have guessed, a faulty fuel pressure regulator can often be the culprit.
+As you might have guessed, a defective fuel pressure regulator can often be the culprit.
 If you notice this symptom coinciding with a few of the others on your list, it might be time to have your fuel system inspected.

 Gasoline In The Vacuum Hose